krishjha1121/Prep/OOP/README.md

 - if we write a constructor with no arguments, the compiler does not create a default constructor.
 - Defining a parameterized constructor does not automatically create a no-argument constructor, we must explicitly define if needed.
 - The default constructor can be implicit or explicit.
+- The access modifier of default constructor is same as class modifier(only true for public and default).

 - Implicit Default Constructor :
     - If no constructor is defined in a class, the Java compiler automatically provides a default constructor.
 This constructor doesn’t take any parameters and initializes the object with default values, such as 0 for numbers, null for objects.